chetan92/CardValidator/CardValidator-master/README.md

 This method will return a valid  card number as a string.

 ### Formatter
 To check whether a number matches the format of a specified type of card use the following methods:

+    formatter.is_visa(number)

+This method will return a boolean value based on the card type match.

+To generate the possible card type (s) for given card number :

+    formatter.get_format(number)

+This method will return the list of card types if the card number match with any card format.

 The following card number formats can be detected:

 + visa